TylerPachal/sangria-website/getting-started.md

 ### Product Type and Identifiable Interface

 Next let's define an interface for all types that have an `id` field.
-Scala equivalent will look like this simple trait:
+The scala equivalent will look like this simple trait:

 ```scala
 trait Identifiable {